College of Letters & Science

 The results of the placement test in mathematics are binding.
 Students continuing in mathematics must enroll in the level of mathematics course that is indicated by the examination.
 However, students who feel their placement examination results are not valid or appropriate may appeal the placement by conferring with the undergraduate advisor in the mathematics department.
 If the advisor agrees, the student may carry a course below or above the placement indicated for degree credit provided previous college credit has not been granted by course completion or examination.

-Effective summer/fall 2012, all new transfer students with an associate degree from either a UW System (UWS) institution or one of the Wisconsin Technical College System (WTCS) schools that award a liberal arts associate degree (i.e., Madison College, MATC–Milwaukee, Nicolet, Chippewa Valley, Western) will have their GER breadth requirements satisfied in all undergraduate schools/colleges on the UW–Madison campus.
+Effective summer/fall 2012, all new transfer students with an associate degree from either a UW System (UWS) institution or one of the Wisconsin Technical College System (WTCS) schools that award a liberal arts associate degree (i.e., Madison College, MATC–Milwaukee, Nicolet, Chippewa Valley, Western) will have their General Education Requirements (GER) breadth requirements satisfied in all undergraduate schools/colleges on the UW–Madison campus.
+See Will my associate degree help me satisfy my General Education Requirements? for more details.

 UWS and WTCS transfer students with qualifying liberal arts associate degree will have satisfied the following requirements: